Table of Contents

 Why Strategize Content?

 Companies and small businesses that have strong content marketing strategies are said to have better ROI with regard to their content investments.
-An overall strategy and periodical reviews and audits help in understanding which type of content works and which does not.
+An overall content marketing strategy and periodical reviews and audits help in understanding which type of content works and which does not.
 In fact, the most successful B2B companies have a documented content marketing strategy.

 Also, a planned budget and a clear outline are needed.
 As per a report by the Content Marketing Association, many businesses allot more than 20% of their marketing budget to content marketing alone, and that figure has been growing since 2016.